-- · how you should take your medicine

-- the possible side effects

-- other precautions you should take while you are using hyaluronic acid.
+- how you should take your medicine - · what are the possible side effects - what tests you should have to monitor your condition and to detect unwanted effects - other precautions you should take when you are taking hyaluronic acid.

-Please read it carefully and discuss any questions you have with your doctor.
+Please read it carefully and discuss with your doctor.